mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 ### Attempt 3: Machine Learning + Human Review
 If we continue thinking solely in terms of machine learning, we're going to spend a lot of effort chasing diminishing returns.
 Yes, we can find better features, algorithms, and hyperparameters to improve model fit.
 But if we take a step back, we can see that **our classifier is really only one part of a _funnel_ for identifying spam**, and that we'll be far more successful investing in _the funnel as a whole_ rather than just the machine learning portion.

 If we revisit our overlapping spam distribution figure from before, we can define three regions of spam probabilities: confidently benign, confidently spam, and "not sure."
-We spent much of this post using precision and recall to understand the tradeoffs of binarizing that uncertainty region into benign and spam.
+We just discussed how to use precision and recall to quantify the tradeoffs of binarizing that uncertainty region into benign and spam.
 But it doesn't have to be so black and white if we combine our classifier with those human reviewers from before.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/spam_dist3.png">